 - Graduate students should actively seek additional sources of funding support for travel (e.g., from conference sponsors, professional organizations, academic colleges, and personal funds).

-- Only travel to professional meetings and conferences will be funded.
+- Only travel to professional meetings and conferences will be funded (applies to Presentation Travel Grants with/without International Travel Supplement).
 The purpose of the travel will be to present the graduate student’s research that has been conducted at, and bears the name of, the University of Arkansas.

 - In the case of multiple graduate students working on a presentation, only one student will be funded as the presenter.